charleennewland/blog/kaizen_workshop_2.md

 </p>
 <h5 align="center"> Current State Map</h1>

-The 7-minute difference between the cycle time and the process time suggests a significant waiting time for inputs or resources required to complete a call.
-This waiting time is non-value-added, as it does not directly contribute to resolving the customer's issue.
-The current state map provides a baseline for comparison when designing a future state map, which you will need to create now by following these steps:
+In the current state map, we see that the cycle time (CT), which is the time it takes to complete one unit of work in the process, is 17 minutes, indicating current process inefficiencies or delays.
+The value-added time (VA), the time spent on activities that directly add value to the product or service, is 10 minutes.
+The total time (T), including both value-added and non-value-added activities, is 33 minutes, highlighting non-value-added activities or delays contributing to the total time exceeding the value-added time.
+The current state map provides a baseline for comparison when designing a future state map, which you will need to create by following these steps:

 - **Create a leaner process** that eliminates or reduces waste, improves flow, and better aligns production with customer demand, based on the analysis of the current state;
 - **Develop a future state map** that reflects these improvements, including changes to process steps, material and information flows, and other key metrics.